 That being said, don’t overthink this too much.
 Just keep this fact in mind, and when possible, try to disconnect the charger.

-11. Plug your MacBook during intensive tasks to reduce load on battery
+11. Plug your MacBook during intensive tasks to reduce the load on the battery

 When you’re working on battery-hogging tasks like video exporting, 3D modeling, video compression, etc., make sure your MacBook is connected to power.
 This will reduce the strain on the battery during that time.